Loading Assets

 Custom Loading States

-You can placeholders or custom loaders whilst assets load by checking the loading state of an asset.
+You can use placeholders or custom loaders while assets load by checking the loading state of an asset.
 This gives you granular control.

 import { Entity, Render } from '@playcanvas/react/components';